idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 -  ``libs/base/Data/VectType.idr``

 Functions include filtering, appending, reversing, and so on.
-Also remember that Idris is still in development, so if you don’t see the function you need, please feel free to add it and submit a patch!

 Aside: Anonymous functions and operator sections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~